chef/chef-web-docs/content/config_rb_client.md

 : Set the log level.
 Options: `true`, `nil`, and `false`.
 When this is set to `false`, notifications about individual resources being processed are suppressed (and are output at the `:info` logging level).
 Setting this to `false` can be useful when a Chef Infra Client is run as a daemon.
 Default value: `nil`.

 `verify_api_cert`
-: Verify the SSL certificate on the Chef Infra Server.
-When `true`, Chef Infra Client always verifies the SSL certificate.
-When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the SSL certificate requires verification.
+: Verify the TLS/TLS/SSL certificate on the Chef Infra Server.
+When `true`, Chef Infra Client always verifies the TLS/TLS/SSL certificate.
+When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the TLS/TLS/SSL certificate requires verification.
 Default value: `false`.
 A job entry may also be `'job-name' => {:lock => true}`, which will check the `lockfile` setting in the client.rb file before starting the job.

 ### Automatic Proxy Config